mrampton/syllabus/queryoptproblems-solutions.md

           log_55 (182) = 1.29 = 2 (rounded up)

-        So we need a root node, its' children, then the leaft nodes.
+        So we need a root node, its' children, then the leaf nodes.
         Accessing any tuple needs to read the root node, its child, and the correct leaf node, then follow the pointer to the actual heap page containing the tuple.
         That's 4 disk IOs.

 Let's say my main memory has the following number of pages.
 What is the expected number of disk accesses to access a given record?